The 2018 Goldwater Scholarship Application will open in fall 2017.

 Can't make it to an info session?
-Come to our Fellowships Fridays drop-in hours, Fridays 1-4pm or email us at firstname.lastname@example.org
+Come to our Drop-in Advising Hours or request an appointment with a fellowships advisor.

 Step 2: Submit a Pre-Application

 Drexel’s Goldwater Nominating Committee, composed of STEM faculty and a DFO rep, will invite a select subset of highly-qualified students to apply for institutional nomination.
-You must submit an pre-application (Step 2) to be considered by the committee.
+You must submit a pre-application (Step 2) to be considered by the committee.

 Required Pre-application Deadline: TBD

 You must complete Step 1 to receive an internal application.
 Students are encouraged to contact us in advance of the deadline to discuss the program and receive feedback.